insightsengineering/JointSurvivalModels.jl/README.md

 plot!(r, ccdf(jm, r), label="Joint Survival")
 ```

-For a more instructive example take a look at the documentation [first example](https://insightsengineering.github.io/jointmodels.jl/dev/FirstExample/) or the example found in `example/`.
+For a more instructive example take a look at the documentation [first example](https://insightsengineering.github.io/jointmodels.jl/dev/FirstExample/) or the case study found in `example/`.

 ### Contribute